Your monthly pledge: A lifeline for animals. START NOW!

 You can build a kinder world by replacing animal food products with plant‑based ones.

 But why stop there?
 You can also sign our petition to end factory farming in the U.S. and share it with your friends and family.
-Arm-in-arm, we can send a message to companies that have tried to conceal the truth: we’re watching, and we demand better.
+Arm-in-arm, we can send a message to companies trying to conceal the truth: we’re watching and demand better.